ssiccha/gap/matrixobj-todos.md

     - [a relevant issue](https://github.com/gap-system/gap/issues/2148)
   - add types of sparse matrices

-- For the various constructors, perhaps imitate what we do for e.g. group constructors:
-  Allow to omit the filter,
-  and try to choose a "good" default representation?

-- Replace `ChangedBaseDomain` (which is defined for both vector and matrix objects) by `VectorWithChangedBaseDomain`, `MatrixWithChangedBasedDomain`.

-- Is the ordering of arguments sensible and consistent?
-  (For example,
-  better define `CopySubMatrix( dst, drows, dcols,  src, srows, scols )`, and unify the argument order in `NewMatrix( filt, R, ncols, list )` and `Matrix( filt, R, list, ncols )`?
-  And what about `NullMat`/`ZeroMatrix` and `IdentityMat`/`IdentityMatrix`?)

-- Are the argument names sensible and consistent?
-For example we sometimes write "rep" and sometimes "filt" for the same thing.
-  And we sometimes write "rows, colss", other times "ncols", or "m,n", or...

-- Are the operations for vector and matrix objects consistent?

-#### Done

-- [x] `RowLength` seems like a really bad idea.
-I propose that instead we add `NumberRows` and `NumberColumns` to the MatrixObj API and ditch `RowLength`.
-  Ideally I'd also disallow `Length` for MatrixObj, but perhaps it's useful to have it (as alias for NumberRows???) to make transitioning code to using MatrixObj easier. _But_ I think it would be better to start without it, and see whether we really can benefit from it.
-I.e. show me code that becomes trivially able to use MatrixObj because of Length, and we can keep it... but if you have to modify the code anyway, I think changing it to use `NumberRows` is better

-* [x] some love for `foo[i,j]` syntax
-  * [x] benchmark it via `foo[i][j]` resp. `MatElm(foo,i,j)`
-  * [x] look into replacing the existing non-optimized dispatch code for `foo[i,j]` by something that is faster in special cases: Right now, `foo[i,j]` translates to `foo[  [i,j] ]` (so a temporary plist is created), and then we dispatch generically to methods for `\[\]` resp. `\[\]:=`; we could avoid creating the temporary plist, and instead dispatch through `MatElm` resp. `SetMatElm`
-  * [x] ensure `foo[i,j]` also works for plists-of-plists resp. for `IsMatrix`;
-    and in addition, see about extending the hot path from above for this, i.e. don't even dispatch through `(Set)MatElm`, but directly modify the list;
-  * [x] perhaps also have hot paths for compressed matrices???

-### New MatrixObj functions, methods, operations, documentation, and tests

 - Replace `EmptyMatrix` and `NullMapMatrix` by or make them into `IsMatrixObj` objects.